-The Group did not pay any deferred bonuses during the financial year ended 2021 since none were due.
-As per the Policy, in the eventuality that part of the variable remuneration is deferred, it will be spread over a period of three (3) years.
+The Group did not pay any deferred bonuses during the financial year ended 2022 since none were outstanding.
+As per the Policy, in the eventuality that part of the variable remuneration is deferred, it will be spread over a period of four years.
 The Group reserves the right to apply Malus and Clawback as defined in Banking Rule 21 of 2022 on 100% of the bonus paid and/or deferred, in the case of gross misconduct as defined in the Disciplinary Policy and in the event that conditions stipulated in the performance targets in the subsequent two years are not met.

-There were no individual employees who were remunerated more than EUR1 million.
-No severance payments were made.
+There were no individual employees who were remunerated special payments, deferred payments and, or more than EUR1 million and hence Templates REM2, REM3 and REM4 are not applicable.
+No severance payments were made during the financial year ended 2022.

-In 2021, the ratio of variable remuneration to fixed remuneration for the target population of Identified Staff for the whole Group stood at 4.86%.
+In 2022, the ratio of variable remuneration to fixed remuneration for the target population of Identified Staff for the whole Group stood at 11.6%.
 The below table further illustrates the percentage ratio between fixed and variable both at Group level as well as for the individual entities.

 % ratio of variable to fixed

 remuneration

-FIMBank Group 8.1% vs 91.9%
+FIMBank Group 7.6% vs 92.4%

-FIMBank, FIM Property Investment Limited & FIM Business Solutions Limited 6.8% vs 93.2%
+FIMBank, FIM Property Investment Limited 7.8% vs 92.2%

-London Forfaiting Company 13.3% vs 86.7%
+London Forfaiting Company 5.9% vs 94.1%

-India Factoring and Finance Solutions Private Limited 4.6% vs 95.4%
+India Factoring and Finance Solutions Private Limited 13.8% vs 86.2%

-Egypt Factors SAE 3.3% vs 96.7
+Egypt Factors SAE 4.3% vs 95.7%

-Supplementary information on remuneration is included in the Remuneration Report of the Annual Report & Financial Statements 2021.
+Supplementary information on remuneration is included in the Remuneration Report of the Annual Report & Financial Statements 2022.